ICanBoogie/Session/README.md

 	}
 	else
 	{
-		// Token is not verified, we should throw an exception.
+		// Token verification failed, we should throw an exception.
 	}
 }
 ```